phidatahq/phidata/README.md

 ### Phidata is a toolkit for building high-quality, reliable data products.

-Our goal is to create high quality tables, metrics and dashboards that can be used for Analytics and ML.
+Our goal is to create tables, metrics and dashboards that can be used for Analytics and Machine Learning.

 Features:
 - Define your data products as code.